-As discussed above under "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2019F SUBORDINATE BONDS - Events of Default and Remedies; No Acceleration," except as described in the following sentence, the occurrence of a Subordinate Event of Default does not grant any right to accelerate payment of the Subordinate Obligations or the Senior Bonds to any of the Subordinate Trustee, the Senior Trustee, or the Holders of the Subordinate Obligations or Senior Bonds.
+As discussed above under "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2020A SENIOR BONDS - Events of Default and Remedies; No Acceleration," except with respect to the CP Reimbursement Agreements as described below, the occurrence of a Senior Event of Default does not grant any right to accelerate payment of the Senior Bonds or the Subordinate Obligations to any of the Senior Trustee, the Subordinate Trustee, or the Holders of the Senior Bonds or Subordinate Obligations.
+The Senior Trustee is authorized to take certain actions upon the occurrence of a Senior Event of Default, including proceedings to enforce the obligations of the Department under the Senior Indenture.
 Pursuant to the CP Reimbursement Agreements, the Department granted to the CP Banks the right to accelerate any payments due to the CP Banks upon an event of default under the CP Reimbursement Agreements.
-The Subordinate Trustee is authorized to take certain actions upon the occurrence of a Subordinate Event of Default, including proceedings to enforce the obligations of the Department under the Subordinate Indenture.
+The Subordinate Trustee is authorized to take certain actions upon the occurrence of Default, including proceedings to take certain actions upon the operative.

-The rights and remedies available to the Senior Trustee, the Subordinate Trustee and the owners of the Senior Bonds and Subordinate Bonds (including the Series 2019F Subordinate Bonds), and the obligations incurred by the Department, may become subject to, including through a City bankruptcy, among other things: (i) the Bankruptcy Code, including a determination that Net Pledged Revenues and Subordinate Pledged Revenues, as the case may be, may not be afforded the protections of "special revenues" under the Bankruptcy Code; (ii) other applicable bankruptcy, insolvency, reorganization, moratorium or similar laws relating to or affecting creditors' rights generally, now or hereinafter in effect; (iii) equity principles; (iv) limitations on the specific enforcement of certain remedies; (v) the exercise by the United States of America of the police powers inherent in the sovereignty of the State and its governmental bodies having an interest in serving a significant and legitimate public purpose; and (vii) regulatory and judicial actions that are subject to discretion and delay.
+The rights and remedies available to the Senior Trustee, the Subordinate Trustee and the owners of the Senior Bonds (including the Series 2020A Senior Bonds) and Subordinate Bonds, and the obligations incurred by the Department, may become subject to, including through a City bankruptcy, among other things: (i) the Bankruptcy Code, including a determination that Net Pledged Revenues and Subordinate Pledged Revenues, as the case may be, may not be afforded the protections of "special revenues" under the Bankruptcy Code; (ii) other applicable bankruptcy, insolvency, reorganization, moratorium or similar laws relating to or affecting creditors' rights generally, now or hereinafter in effect; (iii) equity principles; (iv) limitations on the specific enforcement of certain remedies; (v) the exercise by the United States of America of the powers delegated to it by the Constitution; (vi) the reasonable and necessary exercise, in certain circumstances, of the police powers inherent in the sovereignty of the State and its governmental bodies having an interest in serving a significant and legitimate public purpose; and (vii) regulatory and judicial actions that are subject to discretion and delay.